snakemake/snakemake-hpc-teaching-material/Teaching_Elsewhere.md

     - Is 2FA enforced?
 Is so: How?
       If no 2FA: Any other security measures to consider?
     - ssh-keys - are they to be prepared?
-    - Does the site require course accounts?
+    - Does the site require and/or provide course accounts?
     - Is it possible to do paired programming?

 - Cluster Specialties